munashekwarai/munashekwarai/README.md

 > **A strong system should be easy to explain, difficult to misuse and useful enough to prove its own value.**

-Munashe's work is driven by the belief that good technology should not simply look impressive.
+Munashe's work is driven by the belief that technology should not simply look impressive.

 It should **solve something**.